petrspelos/Amnesia-code-standard/README.md

 }
 ```

-Keeping track of this function and making sure it has all files used while not containing those that are not used is a common source of hard to detect mistakes.
+Keeping track of this function and making sure it has all necessary files used while not containing those that are not used is a common source of human errors.

 **Amnesia Preprocessor**, however, generates this method if none is declared.
+Therefore, you should never declase a `Preload` function inside a `.shps` or `.ihps` file.

 ### Banner comments

-Banner comments are way of conveying header-like information for all sorts of purposes.
+Banner comments are a way of conveying header-like information for all sorts of purposes.

 You might want to use banner comments for declaring sections of your code, for example.